Biden receives COVID-19 vaccination

 The vaccine was authorized days earlier by the Food and Drug Administration (FDA) for emergency use, and the first doses were delivered to all 50 states, the District of Columbia and Puerto Rico.
 Three days ago, a second vaccine that’s been produced by the drug maker Moderna was approved for emergency use approval by the FDA.

-Biden gave some credit to President Trump's administration, saying, "I think the administration deserves some credit for getting us off the ground with Operation Warp Speed."
+Biden credited President Trump's administration, saying, "I think the administration deserves some credit for getting us off the ground with Operation Warp Speed."

 Warp Speed is the name of the federal program implemented by the White House this year to work with the major drug manufacturers to produce a coronavirus vaccine.